jboss-fuse/sap-quickstarts/standalone/sap-srfc-destination-standalone/README.md

 Level: Beginner
 Technologies: SAP, Camel, Spring
 Summary: This quickstart demonstrates how to configure and use the sap-srfc-destination component in a standalone Camel environment to invoke remote function modules and BAPI methods within SAP.
 This component invokes remote function modules and BAPI methods within SAP using the *Synchronous RFC* (sRFC) protocol.
-Target Product: Red Hat Build of Camel Spring Boot
+Target Product: Red Hat build of Apache Camel for Spring Boot
 Source: <http://github.com/jboss-fuse/sap-quickstarts/>

 * * *